-The Background Report describes how the review was undertaken and details the growth assumptions, infrastructure projects and cost estimates underpinning the levies.
+This Background Report forms part of the Off-Site Levy Bylaw (the Bylaw).
+It describes how the review was undertaken and details the growth assumptions, infrastructure projects and cost estimates underpinning the levies.
 It offers transparency on how the levies were calculated and outlines how the levies will be used in the future.